Lululemon Stores Are Being Robbed All Over The Bay Area

 “We know that many of them are related.
 I can’t say that they’re all related but many of them are.”

-Officer White says that the Walnut Creek store has been robbed twice, and the second time, police stopped a car with two women and a man, and loot from the Berkely store.
+Officer White says that the Walnut Creek store has been robbed twice, and the second time, police stopped a car with two women, a man, and loot from the Berkely store.

 Lt.
 Joe Gomez of the Fresno Police Department says they have a theory that it’s all the same crew.